RuiqingCHEN/MathWorld-DigitQuest-Unity/README.md

 https://betapbo.itch.io/mathworld
 **Password:** `1234`

 This demo reflects the core gameplay and educational features described in this repository.
-Reviews, feedback, and gameplay insights from this demo can be found on the itch.io page.
+Gameplay insights from this demo can be found on the itch.io page.

 ## Academic Context
 This project was completed as my **graduate thesis project** at **University College Cork (UCC)**.